History, Legend and Anecdote

 Museums and galleries

 Lyon is a true paradise for art and heritage lovers.
-Discover the Museum of Fine Arts, often nicknamed the “Little Louvre”.
-Let yourself be captivated by the Musée des Confluences which offers you an interactive journey through the history of humanity and natural sciences.
-Immerse yourself in local history at the Musée Gadagne, or dive into the world of cinema at the Musée Lumière and the Musée Miniature et Cinéma.
+Explore the Musée des Beaux-Arts, often nicknamed the "Little Louvre."
+Be captivated by the Musée des Confluences, which offers an interactive journey through the history of humanity and natural sciences.
+Immerse yourself in local history at the Musée Gadagne, or delve into the world of cinema at the Musée Lumière and the Musée Miniature et Cinéma.
+The city is also teeming with dynamic art galleries, such as La Sucrière and Galerie Le Réverbère, which specializes in contemporary photography.
+Explore innovative works at Galerie Slika and Galerie Tator, or admire temporary exhibitions at the Galerie d'Art Moderne de la Fondation Bullukian.

 Printing Museum